JamieCFreeman/Allele_competition_genetic_drift_sims/README.md

 change as great as or greater than the observed allele frequency at the end of the interval of interest by the total number of simulations run.

+Data from the paper is provided in Four_allele_comp_freqs.txt as a working example.